zmrdko/LinuxCNC-3D-Printing/compensation/readme.md

 <br/>

 3.
 When the component is enabled, it will cause a move in Z equal to the value of the map at that location.
 The opposite case applies when the component is disabled, causing a move in Z with an opposite sign but equal value to that of the map.
 The operator should therefore be mindful that enabling and disabling Z compensation does not cause a collision.
+This behaviour can be sidestepped by only enabling and disabling Z compensation at a position where the compensation value is 0.

 <br/>